 Coming Soon To Theaters Near You

-One may wonder what the association is then with Accounts Payable process improvement, as on the surface there isn’t a clear connection.
-However, one of the unflappable belief’s of Alan Turing, was in the potency and eventuality of machine based processing in the future to displace human intelligence as the prime driver for thought and innovation.
-While Turing’s contributions to the war effort were hailed as the single most important in the war by none less than Winston Churchill, history has proved otherwise regarding the evolution of computing and machine based thinking.
+One may wonder what the association is then with Accounts Payable process improvement, as on the surface, there isn’t a clear connection.
+However, one of the unflappable beliefs of Alan Turing was in the potency and eventuality of machine-based processing in the future to displace human intelligence as the prime driver for thought and innovation.
+While Turing’s contributions to the war effort were hailed as the single most important in the war by none less than Winston Churchill, history has proved otherwise regarding the evolution of computing and machine-based thinking.
 Consider this article by Walter Isaacson of the wall street journal, which challenges us to re-consider how innovation occurs and what should be the future direction for integrating technology into our increasingly complex lives.

 Relationship to Accounts Payable Process Improvement?

-So, bearing that article in mind, his premise (essentially that computing will not replace human thinking but rather enhance) is something that we’ve infused from day one into our approach for tackling burdened process improvement, and with that said, here are three components that are necessary for any meaningful Accounts Payable process improvement.
+So, bearing that article in mind, his premise (essentially that computing will not replace human thinking but rather enhance it) is something that we’ve infused from day one into our approach for tackling burdened process improvement, and with that said, here are three components that are necessary for any meaningful Accounts Payable process improvement.

 - You need robust technology. – Certain things, like data entry, can be done away with.
-It is a non-strategic, costly, and error prone function.
+It is a non-strategic, costly, and error-prone function.
 Why would anyone want to waste time banging on a keyboard when software (OCR, specifically) is fully capable of getting high levels of accuracy.
-Now with that being said, in the financial world you need 100% accuracy in advancing transactions, so again, overlaying the technology with a layer of human intelligence for audit and quality assurance purposes is the common sense approach.
+Now with that being said, in the financial world, you need 100% accuracy in advancing transactions, so again, overlaying the technology with a layer of human intelligence for audit and quality assurance purposes is the common sense approach.